vercel/next.js/docs/advanced-features/compiler.md

 }
 ```

-If you have any feedback about swcMinify please share it on the [feedback discussion](https://github.com/vercel/next.js/discussions/30237).
+If you have feedback about `swcMinify`, please share it on the [feedback discussion](https://github.com/vercel/next.js/discussions/30237).

 ### Styled Components

 We're working to port `babel-plugin-styled-components` to the Next.js Compiler.

-First, update to the canary version of Next.js: `npm install next@canary`.
+First, update to the latest version of Next.js: `npm install next@latest`.
 Then, update your `next.config.js` file:

 ```js
 // next.config.js